Skip to content

 About

 GLADOS, the Automated Science Pipeline, started when Dr. Jason Yoder, a CSSE Professor at Rose-Hulman Institute of Technology, found himself building the same interface for many different computational research projects over his years of research.
 Finding a natural need to make this repeated process easier to set up, the project began in 2021 as a senior capstone project, with continuous iterations done by different senior capstone project teams each academic year.
+The goal is to provide a useful website for people with hard to run experiments that they need to iterate on, as GLADOS will speed up the time running those experiments take while also providing a nice interface to view the experiment results on.

 FAQ